 Unit production manager is one of those jobs seen on a call sheet or in the end credits of a project that is absolutely crucial to the overall production, but whose role few people really understand—until now.
 Here, we break down exactly what a unit production manager is, what they do, and more importantly, how you can become one.

-The unit production manager (UPM) is a crucial administrative player when it comes to the “business” aspect of show business.
-Hired by the producer, but reporting to and assisting the line producer, the UPM ensures the overall plan for a project’s budget is executed on a day-to-day basis.
+Hired by the producer, but reporting to and assisting the line producer, the unit production manager (UPM) ensures the overall plan for a project’s budget is executed on a day-to-day basis.
 If a shoot wraps on time and within its allotted budget, that’s partially due to a unit production manager who knows how to properly prepare a shooting schedule, manage resources, and negotiate deals for crew, location, and equipment.
+The UPM is a crucial administrative player when it comes to the “business” aspect of show business.

 Although this may sound similar to the line producer’s job, the UPM is generally more hands-on and present on set.
 The unit production manager ensures that everything that goes into shooting runs smoothly without a hitch.
 Line producers are more focused on the “big picture” and logistics of the budget and schedule.
 Basically, the line producer makes the plans and the UPM executes them.
 On some smaller productions, it’s common for these positions to be consolidated to one person.

 While their main tasks vary depending on the project, the unit production manager is in charge of breaking down the script into its financial requirements and ensuring those requirements are met.
 The duties that go into that process include:

 - Preparing an initial shooting schedule based on the technical and creative elements needed to make each scene happen

 - Crafting a budget based on the logistics of the director’s vision

 - Overseeing the location scouting to ensure all negotiations, releases, and final decisions make sense for the budget

 - Organizing transportation and any necessary housing